 Middletown is a medium-sized city located in the state of Connecticut.
 With a population of 46,756 people and 12 constituent neighborhoods, Middletown is the 20th largest community in Connecticut.

 Unlike some cities, Middletown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Middletown are a mix of both white- and blue-collar jobs.
-Overall, Middletown is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Middletown who work in office and administrative support (13.02%), management occupations (11.06%), and sales jobs (8.83%).
+Overall, Middletown is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Middletown who work in office and administrative support (15.10%), management occupations (11.35%), and sales jobs (8.64%).

 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

-Middletown is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Middletown enrolled in college, Middletown has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Middletown is a college town.
+There are a lot of students in Middletown attending college, and as a result Middletown provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The population of Middletown is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.81% of adults in Middletown have a bachelor's degree or even advanced degree.
+The citizens of Middletown are very well educated compared to the average community in the nation: 36.09% of adults in Middletown have a bachelor's degree or even advanced degree.

 Middletown is a very ethnically-diverse city.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middletown include Irish, Polish, English, and German.
+Important ancestries of people in Middletown include Irish, Polish, German, and English.